3 Vectors

 3.5.4 Exercises

-2. Why do you need to use unlist() to convert a list to an atomic vector?
-Why doesn’t as.vector() work?
+to convert a list to an atomic vector?
+Why doesn’tas.vector()

 3.6 Data frames and tibbles